-Cleo Higgins (born Cleopatra Madonna Higgins on April 30th 1982 in Birmingham, U.K.) is best known as the lead singer of the eponymously-named RnB/pop sensation, Cleopatra.
+Cleo Higgins (born Cleopatra Lynvest on April 30th 1982 in Birmingham, U.K.) is best known as the lead singer of the eponymously-named RnB/pop sensation, Cleopatra.

 Formed as children in the 1990’s with her sisters Zainam and Yonah, after winning a talent contest Cleopatra secured management and worked the boards which led to a record deal.

 The debut album ‘Comin’ Atcha!’ was released on Warners yielding three top 5 hit singles in the U.K. – ‘Cleopatra’s Theme’, ‘Life ain’t Easy’ and the Jackson 5 cover ‘I Want you Back’.

 Madonna’s Maverick label signed Cleopatra for the U.S.A. and the girls worked with several luminary producers on their more grown-up second album ‘Steppin’ Out’.

 They were promoted on Jay Leno’s Tonight show and the Queen Latifah show, toured America with Jessica Simpson, Next, Brian McKnight, and performed on the Disney cruise ship which was broadcast worldwide on television.

 But with little crossover on the more risqué singles ‘You Got It‘ and ‘Come and Get Me’ and the second album unreleased in the U.K., the girls disbanded to pursue their solo ventures.

 These days, with children of their own, the 3 sisters occasionally reunite for special one-off projects and performances.